dylan-lang/gendoc/README.md

 Why?
-Because it shouldn't be necessary to include your library docs in the Open Dylan repository or the [opendylan.org repo](https://github.com/dylan-lang/website) in order to have them published.
+Because it shouldn't be necessary to include your library docs in the Open Dylan repository or the [opendylan.org website repo](https://github.com/dylan-lang/website) in order to have them published.
 You should be able to make a package, write docs, and get it added to the shared documentation pages.